Office Apps On-premises and in the Cloud

-Outlook 2013 introduced a cleaner and more contemporary users interface designed to help users work more efficiently with email, calendars, and contacts.
+Outlook 2013 introduced a cleaner and more contemporary user interface designed to help people work more efficiently with email, calendars, and contacts.
 The message list itself includes a truncated preview of each message to help you prioritize your responses.
-You can reply to an email quickly by entering your response directly into the Reading Pane or by starting an IM chat with Lync.
-The message list also includes commands to flag, delete, or mark messages as read or unread, and the Inbox includes two new buttons, All and Unread, for easier message management.
+You can reply to an email quickly by entering your response directly into the Reading Pane or by starting an IM chat with Microsoft Lync.
+The message list also includes commands to flag, delete, or mark messages as read or unread, and the Inbox introduces two buttons, All and Unread, for easier message management.
 You also have the option of keeping your calendar, appointments, meetings and upcoming tasks in view without the distraction of switching from email mode.
-The new People Card consolidates critical details about a contact such as phone, email, social media updates, and presence.
+The People Card consolidates critical details about a contact such as phone, email, social media updates, and presence.
 You can schedule a meeting, send an IM or make a phone call directly from the People Card.
-With the new Site Mailboxes feature, Exchange emails and SharePoint documents can be combined in a shared project space available to authorized team members through Outlook.
+With the Site Mailboxes feature, Exchange emails and SharePoint documents can be combined in a shared project space available to authorized team members through Outlook.
 A Site Mailbox can contain a team folder, calendar, and a task list and simplifies collaboration by allowing members to file and access a project's emails and documents within the familiar Outlook environment.

 Outlook 2010 allows you to manage multiple email accounts, including Gmail and Hotmail, from a single location.
-Another new feature that also saves time and reduces the chances of overlooking important messages is Conversation View, which allows you to manage long message threads as a single logical conversation.
+Another innovative feature that also saves time and reduces the chances of overlooking important messages is Conversation View, which allows you to manage long message threads as a single logical conversation.
 Scheduling is enhanced with E-mail Calendar, which lets you send schedules to colleagues, and with the new Schedule View, which allows you to view multiple calendars side by side.
 Improved search capabilities support complex queries, allow you to save and recall your favorite searches, and deliver fast results when you search your emails, calendars, or contacts.
 Integration with Microsoft Lync Server or its predecessor, Office Communications Server, provides Outlook 2010 with presence awareness and the ability to initiate a phone call from within Outlook.
 Another innovation in Outlook 2010 is MailTips, which can alert you when you attempt to send an email to a large distribution list or to an unavailable recipient.
 When used with Exchange Server 2010, Outlook 2010 can provide voice-to-text previews of voice messages so you can quickly scan your voicemail from your Outlook inbox.

 Progent's Microsoft Exchange and Outlook consultants can provide expert online support for all versions Outlook and Exchange Server for on-premises, cloud-hosted, and hybrid environments.